Three Little Chickpeas

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-apricot energy balls with shredded coconut
+Apricot bliss balls with shredded coconut in a white bowl.

 4.3 from 3 reviews